Skip to main content

 Mixed incontinence is when both stress and urgency incontinence are combined.

-There are also other types of incontinence such as functional incontinence which is a result of a physical disability, external obstacles, mental impairment or communication issues.
+This type of UI is the result of a physical disability, external obstacles, mental impairment, or communication issues.

 Alzheimer’s or arthritis are two examples of conditions that can lead to functional incontinence.

-Overflow incontinence is when the bladder improperly empties, and is caused by weakened bladder muscles, or a blocked urethra.
+This is typically caused by weakened bladder muscles, or a blocked urethra.

-Lastly there is transient incontinence, which is a form of UI that last for only a short time and is caused by medication, diet, or a temporary condition.
+Lastly there is transient incontinence, which is a form of UI that lasts for only a short time.

 This can be anything from caffeine or alcohol consumption to a urinary tract infection or many other short term afflictions.